yonicd/texPreview/README.md

   - Supports xtable inputs

-  - Defined as Rstudio Addin so user can highligh text in the editor and invoke preview automatically.
+  - Defined as Rstudio Addin so user can highlight text in the editor and invoke preview automatically.

 ![](https://github.com/metrumresearchgroup/texPreview/blob/master/texPreview.gif?raw=true)